Prevention and Prophylaxis of SARS-CoV-2 Infection

 - The Panel recommends against the use of any agents for SARS-CoV-2 post-exposure prophylaxis (PEP), except in a clinical trial (AIII).

-Both chloroquine and hydroxychloroquine have in vitro activity against SARS-CoV and SARS-CoV-2.5,6 A small cohort study without a control group has suggested that hydroxychloroquine might reduce the risk of SARS-CoV-2 transmission to close contacts.7
+Both chloroquine and hydroxychloroquine have in vitro activity against severe acute respiratory syndrome-associated coronavirus (SARS-CoV) and SARS-CoV-2.8,9 A small cohort study without a control group has suggested that hydroxychloroquine might reduce the risk of SARS-CoV-2 transmission to close contacts.10

 Randomized, Double-Blind, Controlled Trial of High-Risk or Moderate-Risk Occupational or Household Exposures

-A randomized, double-blind, controlled trial included 821 participants who self-enrolled in the study using an internet-based survey.
-Study participants had either high or moderate risk of occupational exposures (66% of participants) or household exposures (34% of participants).
-High-risk exposure was defined as being within 6 feet of an individual with confirmed SARS-CoV-2 infection for more than 10 minutes while not wearing a face mask or eye shield (87.6% of participants), and moderate-risk exposure was defined as the same distance and duration of exposure while wearing a face mask but no eye shield (12.4% of participants).8
+- High-risk exposure was defined as being within 6 feet of an individual with confirmed SARS-CoV-2 infection for more than 10 minutes while not wearing a face mask or eye shield (87.6% of participants), and moderate-risk exposure was defined as the same distance and duration of exposure while wearing a face mask but no eye shield (12.4% of participants).

 - Initiation of therapy was delayed for at least 3 days after exposure to SARS-CoV-2 in most participants.